 You’re working from home.
-Maybe you’ve been at this for a few months now, as a result of the pandemic.
-Or, perhaps you’ve been working from home for a few years already.
+Maybe you’ve been at this for a few months now, maybe you began during the pandemic and your company has just continued with it.
+Or, perhaps you’ve been working from home for as long as you can remember!

-So, what does it mean to work remotely in this uncharted landscape?
+What does it mean to work remotely in 2023?
 And what do you need to know to do it effectively?
 We have answers for you.

 What exactly is remote work?

 You’re probably already familiar with the gist of remote work.
 It’s an arrangement that allows employees to work outside of a traditional office environment—whether that’s from a home office, coffee shop, hammock in the woods, or somewhere else entirely.

 Needless to say, it offers a great degree of flexibility for employees and it’s a lifestyle that’s continued to gain traction as a result.

 Between 2005 and 2017, there was a whopping 159% increase in remote work.
 A reported 56% of global companies allow remote work, and employees definitely take advantage of that opportunity.
 52% of employees around the world work remotely at least once a week, while 68% work remotely at least once per month.

 What makes these workers want to jump on the bandwagon?
 Remote work offers a number of benefits including eliminating a lengthy commute, improving focus by allowing people to tailor their work environments, and providing a better opportunity for work-life balance.